NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

     Acquisition_Date

-Most of these QA bands are related to the Atmospheric Correction (ATCOR), one of the processing steps in converting Radiance to Reflectance.
-For more details on this process, NEON provides an Algorithm Theoretical Basis Document (ATBD), which is available from the data portal. https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true
+Most of these QA bands are related to the Atmospheric Correction (ATCOR), one of the spectrometer processing steps which converts Radiance to Reflectance.
+For more details on this process, NEON provides an Algorithm Theoretical Basis Document (ATBD), which is available on the NEON data portal and linked here: <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD </a>.

-Bands that may be most useful for standard analyses are the `Weather_Quality_Indicator` and `Acquisition_Date`.
+The `Weather_Quality_Indicator` is particularly useful for assessing data quality.
 The weather quality indicator includes information about the cloud conditions during the flight, as reported by the flight operators, where 1 corresponds to <10% cloud cover, 2 corresponds to 10-50% cloud cover, and 3 corresponds to >50% cloud cover.
-We recommend using only clear-sky data for a typical analysis, as it comprises the highest quality reflectance data.
+We recommend using only clear-sky data (1) for a typical analysis, as it results in the highest quality reflectance data.

-You may be interested in the acquisition date if, for example, you are linking field data collected on a specific date, or are interested in finding satellite data collected close in time to the AOP imagery.
+You mayalso  be interested in the `Acquisition_Date` if, for example, you are linking field data collected on a specific date, or are interested in finding satellite data collected close in time to the AOP imagery.

 The next chunks of code show how to add the Weather QA bands to the Map Layer.